-Micrograms per liter (UG/L, μ g/L) is a unit expressing the concentration of chemical constituents in solution as mass (micrograms) of solute per unit volume (liter) of water.
-One thousand micrograms per liter is equivalent to one milligram per liter.
+Micrograms per liter (UG/L, μ g/L) is a unit expressing the concentration of chemical constituents in water as mass (micrograms) of constituent per unit volume (liter) of water.
+One thousand micrograms per liter is equivalent to 1 milligram per liter.

-Microsiemens per centimeter (μ S/cm,US/CM) is a unit expressing the amount of electrical conductivity of a solution as measured between opposite faces of a centimeter cube of solution at a specified temperature.
+Microsiemens per centimeter (US/CM, μ S/cm) is a unit expressing the amount of electrical conductivity of a solution as measured between opposite faces of a centimeter cube of solution at a specified temperature.
 Siemens is the International System of Units nomenclature.
 It is synonymous with mhos and is the reciprocal of resistance in ohms.

-Milligrams per liter (MG/L, mg/L) is a unit for expressing the concentration of chemical constituents in solution.
-Milligrams per liter represent the mass of solute per unit volume (liter) of water.
-Concentration of suspended sediment also is expressed in mg/L, and is based on the mass of sediment per liter of water-sediment mixture.
+Milligrams per liter (MG/L, mg/L) is a unit for expressing the concentration of chemical constituents in water as the mass (milligrams) of constituent per unit volume (liter) of water.
+Concentration of suspended sediment also is expressed in mg/L and is based on the mass of dry sediment per liter of water-sediment mixture.

-Miscellaneous-record site is a site where limited streamflow and/or water-quality data are collected on a random basis for use in hydrologic analyses.
+Miscellaneous site, or miscellaneous station, is a site where streamflow, sediment, and/or water-quality data are collected once, or more often on a random or discontinuous basis.